- Map of Biki Stops

 - Adopt a Biki

-Update: City Council Meeting on Wednesday, September 4th.
-Over 300 people submitted testimony AGAINST Resolution 19-204, while 10 individuals submitted testimony in support of charging Biki for City space.
+Update: The City Council Meeting took place on Wednesday, September 4th.
+Over 300 people submitted testimony AGAINST Resolution 19-204, while over 10 individuals submitted testimony in support of charging Biki for City space.
 We are so grateful for the overwhelming support and heartwarming stories shared by our riders and the community - thank you so much!
 You can read the early and late testimony online.

 A resolution has recently been proposed by a Councilwoman Tsuneyoshi of Council District 2 that, if passed, would negatively impact the future of Biki.
 We need your help!
 Please consider submitting testimony in opposition of Resolution 19-204.